 A surge in wind and solar capacity, coupled with a shift away from coal, has seen rapid decarbonisation of the power sector, which has been the primary driver of the UK’s falling carbon output in recent years.
 The path to a net zero power supply sees continued investment in renewable and nuclear energy, and in new technologies such as batteries.

-In 2017, the UK sourced more than half of its electricity from low carbon sources for the first time, with around 30% from renewables and 20% from nuclear.
-Coal-fired power stations generated just 6.7% of electricity, down from more than 40% in 2012.
-The majority of the remainder (40.4%) was generated by burning natural gas which, although cleaner than coal, is not a low-carbon fuel.
+In 2018, the UK sourced 53% of its electricity from low carbon sources, with 33% from renewables and around 20% from nuclear.
+Coal-fired power stations generated just 5% of electricity, down from more than 40% in 2012.
+The majority of the remainder (39.4%) was generated by burning natural gas which, although cleaner than coal, is not a low-carbon fuel.
 Reliance on natural gas also leaves the UK vulnerable to supply shocks and rising import dependence.

 The amount of electricity needed to power the UK is also decreasing as homes, domestic products and industrial processes become more efficient.
 This trend, however, is expected to reverse in the future as electricity is used in new applications, such as transport and heating.

 An expected increase in demand for electricity means that a net zero power sector needs to replace existing carbon-intensive power stations with low-carbon alternatives, but also increase overall system capacity.
 One estimate suggests peak demand could increase from around 65GW today to between 75 and 80GW in 2050.